shazify-github/command-guide/README.md

-# Discord.js Commando Beginner's Guide
+# Commando Guide for Beginners

 So I noticed there are very few resources to begin using the Commando command framework for Discord.js.
 Sure, there are a few tutorials out there, but they don't teach fundamental things such as args or how to properly use Commando's built-in `say`, `embed`, etc. That's what this guide is for.
 In this guide I will attempt to explain everything in commando from using args to when to use async for your commands.
 It's the least I can do for the people at Discord.js who helped me greatly on learning how to use it.